New Orleans, LA is home to one of the most haunted eateries in the nation, Brennan's Restaurant. Come Explore its mystery with Haunted Journeys.

 Another former employee is seen in the wine cellar.
 Herman Funk was a wine master whom Brennan's employed to build their fabulous cache of renowned wines and spirits, is said to be attached to his job even in the afterlife.
 Every time an employee clinks of a bottle, it is said, there is a mimicking "clink" of another bottle just out of reach.
 They say this is Herman Funk suggesting a wine.
 Employees admit that they will usually go with Funk's selection.

 This property was featured on SyFy's Ghost Hunters.
-Please select tag below to see more like this listing!

 This property, as part of our network, has been added for they may have history, validation or folk tales of having spirited activities.
 Please take caution in approaching and visiting these locations, since courtesy, respect, and caution should be a top priority in every Haunted Investigator's style.
 Also, do realize, some of these places may have permanently closed, changed ownership and/or names, or just are not available for your visits.
 Please respect this.
 We are not responsible for the accuracy of the information provided on this listing, but offer it as a first step in finding your next haunted travel destination.
 Please do confirm with the property before making any plans to visit.
 If you visit, tour or investigate this property (or any of our properties), we are not responsible or held liable for any outcomes, lack of evidence or injuries associated with your travels.
 This is only for entertainment purposes, and information provided is only as found in public domains (or as offered by the associated contributor (as a claimed property).
 For more information, please read our TERMS OF SERVICE (linked below).